 Property Condition Assessments

-Buying, selling, leasing and managing commercial property is a complex endeavor.
+Buying, selling, leasing and managing commercial property in Jacksonville and nearby areas is a complex endeavor.
 The Property Condition Assessment is probably the least understood, yet one of the most important components of a pre-purchase, due diligence process.
 Many prospective buyers may order a walk-thru, visual building inspection yet ignore the need to inspect for contamination, termites, mold, ADA violations, fire doors, or other equally important conditions.
 Any one of these conditions may be expensive to remediate or create a legal liability.

 Commercial Property Assessments Protect Buyers

-It’s no secret; commercial property owners often fail to maintain the property.
+It’s no secret; commercial property owners in the Jacksonville area and beyond often fail to maintain the property.
 We see this daily.
 Maintaining a commercial property is expensive.
 Many owners or buyers are unaware of regulatory compliance requirements such as annual fire door inspections, HR7020 stairwell/balcony inspections, stormwater drainage/retention pond inspections, and compliance issues with the Americans With Disabilities Act.
 If the building is not compliant, you will inherit the compliance cost.

 Phase 1 Environmental Site Audit